AhmedAdelMohamedAbouhussein/Obsidian_Notes/AWS/AWS Cloud Practitioner Essentials/Module5/Networking components Diagram + Gateways.md

 **Virtual private network**

 A VPN encrypts your internet traffic, helping protect it from anyone who might try to intercept or monitor it.

+A virtual private gateway is the virtual private network (VPN) endpoint on the AWS side.
+It provides a way for you to establish a secure, encrypted connection between your on-premises network and your virtual private cloud (VPC).